 Those attending will need to be quite fit as there a a number of stairs up to the room and there are no disabled facilitites.
 Having said that, those using the room will really enjoy the architecture.
 There is a small kitchen where refreshments can be made.
 From this space two spiral staircases act as emergency exits.

-To hire the hall, just contact Katie at the Parish Office on 01285 - 659317 and she will be pleased to advise you of the Town Hall's availability.
+To hire the hall, just contact Katie, Bron or Sarah at the Parish Office on 01285 - 659317 and they will be pleased to advise you of the Town Hall's availability.